NvsYashwanth/machinelearningmaster/README.md

 * As we add more and more parameters to our model, its complexity increases, which results in increasing variance and decreasing bias, i.e., overfitting.
 So we need to find out one optimum point in our model where the decrease in bias is equal to increase in variance.
 In practice, there is no analytical way to find this point.
 So how to deal with high variance or high bias?

 ## Model Fitting
+* We can find a line that captures the general direction of the points but might not capture every point in the dataset.
+This would be a ***best fit model***.

 ### Why not use use higher order polynomials always?
 * Sadly, no. Basically, we have created a model that fits our training data well but fails to estimate the real relationship among variables beyond the training set.
 Therefore our model performs poorly on the test data.
-This problem is called as over-fitting.
+This problem is called as ***over-fitting***.
 We also say that the model has high variance and low bias.
 <p align='center'>
   <img src='https://github.com/NvsYashwanth/Regression-Master/blob/master/assets/fitting.png'>
 </p>

-* Similarly, we have another problem called underfitting, it occurs when our model neither fits the training data nor generalizes on the new data.
+* Similarly, we have another problem called ***underfitting***, it occurs when our model neither fits the training data nor generalizes on the new data.
 Our model is underfit when we have high bias and low variance.
 <p align='center'>
   <img src='https://github.com/NvsYashwanth/Regression-Master/blob/master/assets/fit%20and%20bias%20and%20variance.png'>
 </p>